jehna/ultimatepackagebrowser/README.md

 The project was designed to use minimal external dependencies as per assignment instructions.
 The only 1st order dependency is react.
 It of course has a number of transitive dependencies that can't really be avoided if react is used.
-Usage of these transitive dependencies is limited to building the minified react production code.

 ### Frontend